-Pre-monsoon showers lash city
+Pre-monsoon showers lash Mumbai, three electrocuted

 By night, Brihanmumbai Municipal Corporation’s disaster management cell recorded had two cases of tree fall due to heavy rain in Bhandup.
 Officials said no injuries were recorded.

-Skymet Weather predicted that light to moderate rain will continue in Pune and south central Maharashtra.
+Skymet Weather predicted that light to moderate rain will continue in Pune and south-central Maharashtra.
 “An upper air cyclonic circulation lies over north Tamil Nadu and adjoining Rayalaseema.
 The same cyclonic circulation will shift northwards,” it observed while predicting light showers for Mumbai until June 8, after which the intensity of rain was likey to increase.

 The sudden showers disrupted the flights with delays noticed at the airport from late evening till night.
 Jet Airways tweeted that there would be a delay of 45 minutes in departure and arrival of its flights until midnight.
 Three flights arriving at the Chhatrapati Shivaji International Airport were diverted on account of bad weather, officials said.
 Late evening flights from Mumbai were delayed by up to 40 minutes.